 Then there’s the look and feel of the place, a mix of old and new; a 60 foot digital screen and innovative visual merchandising sit alongside a recreation of a turn-of-the-century chocolate factory, complete with exposed wooden beams.

-And of course there’s chocolate, chocolate, chocolate – three gleaming, rustling floors of every possible flavor and variety of Hershey, alongside exclusive treats like s’mores served from an authentic RV Camper Van, personalised chocolate bars and an alarming-sounding drink called a Chocolate Spritzer.
+And of course there’s chocolate, chocolate, chocolate – three gleaming, rustling floors of every possible flavour and variety of Hershey, alongside exclusive treats like s’mores served from an authentic RV Camper Van, personalised chocolate bars and an alarming-sounding drink called a Chocolate Spritzer.

 Hershey’s Chocolate World looks backwards at the same time as looking forwards.
 It celebrates the small-town America of its roots whilst rocking a OTT brashness which fits perfectly into their colossal Times Square location.